fellalli/developer-roadmap/src/data/roadmaps/cyber-security/content/kali-linux@w6wXkoLrv0_d-Ah0txUHd.md

 # Kali Linux

-Kali Linux is a specialized Linux distribution that is designed for penetration testing, security auditing, and related information security tasks.
-Originating from the Debian distribution, Kali Linux is equipped with a vast array of tools that are used for ethical hacking purposes.
-It is an open-source project that provides users with the means to test the security of systems and networks by simulating attacks in a controlled environment.
+Kali Linux is a Debian-based Linux distribution specifically designed for penetration testing, digital forensics, and security research.
+It comes pre-installed with a wide range of tools and utilities for tasks such as vulnerability assessment, network analysis, and exploitation.
+Kali Linux is widely used by cybersecurity professionals and ethical hackers to test and secure systems, and it provides an environment for conducting comprehensive security assessments.

-With over 600 pre-installed penetration-testing programs, Kali Linux offers tools for various security-related tasks, such as network analysis, vulnerability scanning, and forensic analysis.
-Its development is overseen by Offensive Security, a company known for their contributions to the field of information security.
-Kali Linux is highly customizable, allowing users to tailor the system to their specific needs, and supports a wide range of hardware platforms.
-It is a powerful resource for professionals in the cybersecurity field, as well as for those who are passionate about learning and practicing ethical hacking techniques.
+Visit the following resources to learn more:

 - [@official@Kali Linux](https://www.kali.org/)